jasonsatran/sqlrun/README.md

 # Backlog

+## Use yaml in main

+- use yaml to read in configuration
+    - include path to files

-## Redshift Processor
+## Main implementation

-- execute_process() requires concrete implementation with setting of results

 ## Tests for Container